shreyassp25/codsoft_churnrate/README.md

 # codsoft_churnrate

-Developing a predictive model for customer churn rate using the Random Forest classifier.
+Developing a predictive model for customer churn rate using Random Forest classifier.